 Chicago's Top Microcephaly Lawyers

-Microcephaly is a medical condition resulting in a baby’s head being smaller than what is considered normal.
-As a baby’s brain grows during pregnancy, the baby’s head grows as well.
-But when the brain stops growing or fails to grow normally, the skull will then generally develop smaller as well.
+Microcephaly is a medical condition resulting in a baby's head being smaller than what is considered normal.
+As a baby's brain grows during pregnancy, the baby's head grows as well.
+But when the brain stops growing or fails to grow normally, the skull will generally develop smaller as well.
 This condition is usually congenital, although it may also be the result of outside influences or injuries during pregnancy or even after birth.
-Severe microcephaly relates to a more extreme form in which the head is even smaller.
+Severe microcephaly refers to a more extreme form in which the head is even smaller.

 Symptoms of Microcephaly